marbl/metAMOS/README.md

 *   -j = <bool>:   just output all of the programs and citations then exit (default = NO)
 *   -v = <bool>:   verbose output? (default = NO)
 *   -d = <string>: directory created by initPipeline (REQUIRED)
-*   -w = <string>: workflow name (-w iMetAMOS will run iMetAMOS).
-A workflow can specify parameters as well as data.
-A workflow can be immutable in which case any command-line parameters will not be used.
-Otherwise, command-line parameters take priority over workflow defaults.

 [options]: [pipeline_opts] [misc_opts]